 4) If this does not help, type services.msc in Start Screen search and hit Enter to open Services Manager.

 Here ensure that the Security Center service is started and set on Automatic or Automatic (Delayed Start).
 Also ensure that the Remote Procedure Call (RPC) and Windows Management Instrumentation services are started and set on Automatic.

-The Windows Security Center (WSCSVC) Service monitors and reports security health settings on the computer.
+Action Center, previously known as Windows Security Center, monitors the security status of the computer.
+However the related service is called Security Center service.
+The Security Center (WSCSVC) Service monitors and reports security health settings on the computer.

 5) Since the Service Manager is open, you may optionally open Properties of Security Center Service > Log On tab.
 Click Browse.

 Enter your computer’s name in the Enter the object name to select box.
 Click on Check names, and then on OK/Apply/OK.
 See if this helps.